chrisgpj/Publishing-Walking/README.md

 ## How To Give Credit

-It will be seen on the front copyright page that you must credit to me when you do distribute or use the text.
+It will be seen from the front copyright page that you must credit to me when you do distribute or use the text.
 The initals used in the book are C.G.P.J.; my name is Christopher Jolly.
 Whether you have to use my name, or not, depends on what part of the text you are working with.

 ~ Chris<br>
 _Adelaide, 16 November, 2022_